nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 ```

 ### Main Jade Template
-Not, create a file in `views` called `index.jade` and put the following:
+Now, create a file in `views` called `index.jade` and put the following:

 ```jade
 // views/index.jade